baconflip/lsrules/README.md

 # lsrules

-Converted the little snitch lsrules from the steven black repo
+Converted the little snitch lsrules from the steven black repo.